hermit-os/kernel/README.md

 ### Building the library operating systems and its examples

-To build Rust-based kernel and its examples, go to the directory with the source code, create a subdirectory `build`, and call in the new directory `cmake` followed by `make`.
+To build the Rust-based kernel and its examples, go to the directory with the source code and issue the following commands:

 ```bash
 $ mkdir build